geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 to understand how to actually use the `Default` trait in practice.
 I'll go over an example of using trait bounds further below in the section on conversions.

-Now we can implement the `Default` trait for our struct manually like so:
+Now, we can implement the `Default` trait for our struct manually like so:

 ```rust
 impl Default for Rectangle {